Updated on 4 July 2020

 Government business support finder tool

-This new ‘support finder’ tool will help businesses and self-employed people across the UK to quickly and easily determine what financial support is available to them during the coronavirus pandemic.
+This new ‘support finder’ tool will help businesses and self-employed people across the UK to quickly and easily determine what financial support is available during the COVID-19 (coronavirus) pandemic.

-The finder tool on GOV.UK asks business owners to fill out a simple online questionnaire, and they will then be directed to a list of all the financial support they may be eligible for.
+The finder tool on GOV.UK asks business owners to fill out a simple online questionnaire, and you will be directed to a list of all the financial support you may be eligible for.

 Helpline for Wirral businesses